 THE NOVEL BONE CEMENT FROM SETBONE

-SetBone Medical introduces a new generation of bone cement that seeks to provide a safer and more efficient treatment.
+SetBone Medical introduces a new generation of acrylic bone cement that seeks to provide a safer and more efficient treatment.

 no need for on-site preparation

-unlimited working time; surgeon can work safely and achieve proper vertebral filling
+increased working time; surgeon can work safely and achieve proper vertebral filling

 Low exothermic reaction